Sign in

 Tessa Reid Sr. Content Marketing Manager

 Tessa is a Senior Content Marketing Manager at Superside with a background in conversion copywriting and B2B marketing for SaaS companies.
 As a publishing graduate and a digital marketing agency veteran with almost a decade of experience, she has a deep appreciation for the art of storytelling and the power of human emotion combined with creativity.
-When she’s not putting metaphorical pen to paper, she can be found (literally) herding cats, reading books and crushing crosswords.
 You can connect with her on LinkedIn here.

 Expertise